i-dot-ai/ai-gov-uk-website/README.md

 Contentful is used as the CMS.
 Content is gradually being moved over to this.
 You will need to add the required values to your `.env`.

+### Blogs preview

+To preview unpublished blogs, set `const USE_PREVIEW = true;` in `src/_data/blogs.js`.
+Please do not commit this change.
+The longer-term plan is to set this automatically based on the environment.

 ### Backing up CMS data

 1. Install Contentful using `npm install -g contentful-cli`